• About

 Core Principles of Architectural Lighting Design

 Architectural lighting design rests on a few solid principles.
 These aren’t rules set in stone, but they guide how designers think about lighting a space.
-Let’s break them down.
+Let’s learn more about them.

 1.Functionality